-Dependents of Cleary University BBA, BS, or MBA graduates are eligible to receive a 20% grant toward tuition in a degree-seeking program.

-- All students are expected to pay the remaining tuition and fees at the point of registration or they may utilize the Cleary University installment plan - Students must maintain a 2.0 GPA and successfully complete the term.
-Grants may be removed in cases where a student withdraws or fails the class
+Dependents (defined as being claimed on a parent's tax return) of Cleary University BBA, BS, or MBA graduates are eligible to receive a 20% grant toward tuition in a degree-seeking program.
+All students are expected to pay the remaining tuition and fees at the point of registration or they may utilize the Cleary University installment plan.
+Students must maintain a 2.0 GPA and successfully complete the term.
+Grants may be removed in cases where a student withdraws from or fails a class.